attahiruj/VortexArm/README.md

 - All main modules (inverse kinematics, controller, vision) are in `src/`.
 - Configure your robot in `robot_config.py` files.
 - Connect modules using `dataflow.yml`.
-- For vision-based tasks, ensure `yolov8n.pt` is present, can be replaced with compatible YoLO models.
+- For vision-based tasks, ensure `yolov8m.pt` is present, can be replaced with compatible YoLO models.

 ---

 ## Yolo model finetuned on custom dataset for Food Ingredients needed to cook Jollof Rice
-- Loaded pre-trained model of Yolo(V12)
+- Annotated dataset exported for Yolo8 from RoboFlow [Model Finetuning Folder](model-finetunning/Cooking_Jollof_Rice-1)
-- Trained pre-trained model(YoloV12) on custom Dataset
+- Finetunned model used for detection in Vision module [Vision module](src/vision/vision)
-- Finetuned Yolov12 on custom dataset(Coco format) containing cooking ingredients.
+- Test script for detection available model-finetunning [spice-detection](model-finetunning/spice-detection.py)
 - Validated and Tested model preform on our custom datatest for detecting food ingredients
 - * Results below:
 ![alt text](fooddetect.jpg)